 According to Forbes, branding oneself has never been as important as it is today.
 From fashion choices to personal social media curation to definitely the kind of hair you keep – says something about you to someone who does not know your bones.

-Although, it is important to realise that external appearances are just a marginal percent of your personality; it is as crucial to consciously recognise the power of the brand you carry.
+Although, it is important to realize that external appearances are just a marginal percent of your personality; it is as crucial to consciously recognize the power of the brand you carry.